What is Renters Insurance and Do You Need it in New York?

 If you think you don't have to insure your family heirlooms because renter's insurance has you covered, think again.

-If you've got priceless treasures, purchasing separate insurance for prized valuables may be worth purchasing.
+If you've got priceless treasures, purchasing separate insurance for prized valuables may be worth buying.

 If your pet likes to chew on furniture or destroys someone else's personal property, you may have to pay out of pocket.

-Some insurance providers offer extra pet liability for an extra cost, but not all dog breeds are covered for injury or bites, so it's important to check.
+Some insurance providers offer extra pet liability for an extra cost, but not all dog breeds are covered for injury or bites, so it's essential to check.

 Accidentally losing or misplacing items like your smartphone or laptop also won't result in a check from your insurance company.